 - the undertaking has sufficient insurance cover;

-- operators of aeroplanes and helicopters are required to introduce and maintain a safety management system in accordance with ICAO Standards and Recommended Practices.
+- operators of aeroplanes and helicopters are required to introduce and maintain a safety management system in accordance with the ICAO standards and recommended practices.

 Undertakings that operate balloons, gliders or special categories of aircraft are exempt from some of the above requirements.
 Special licences may be granted for short-term operations or a limited number of flights.

 Pursuant to Article 28 of the Aviation Act, commercial carriage of passengers or cargo on a specific route additionally requires an authorisation by the FOCA.
 However, this does not apply to destinations in the EU and EFTA.
-Based on the EU–CH Agreement on Air Transport and Regulation (EC) No. 1008/2008, every Swiss and EU/EFTA carrier may serve any routes between Switzerland on the one hand and EU/EFTA Member States on the other.
-Swiss carriers may also serve routes between EU/EFTA Member States.
-The authorisation to serve routes between Switzerland and non-EU/EFTA states on a regular basis is granted to national carriers for a limited period only.
+Based on the EU–CH Agreement on Air Transport and Regulation (EC) No. 1008/2008, every Swiss and EU or EFTA carrier may serve any routes between Switzerland on the one hand and EU and EFTA Member States on the other.
+Swiss carriers may also serve routes between EU and EFTA Member States.
+The authorisation to serve routes between Switzerland and non-EU or EFTA States on a regular basis is granted to national carriers for a limited period only.
 The operator requires an operating licence in accordance with Article 27 of the Aviation Act.
 The FOCA has to take into account the public interest and how the national airports are served.
 In its application the operator has to submit route plans, timetables, tariffs, information about the aircraft that shall be used, cooperation agreements with other airlines and information about the commercial aspects of the operation.
 Other airlines that could operate the same route are involved in the proceedings.
-For its decision, the FOCA will take into account the effect on competition as well as economical and ecological aspects.
-The maximum term for the authorisation is eight years but it is renewable.
+For its decision, the FOCA will take into account the effect on competition as well as economic and ecological aspects.
+The maximum term for the authorisation is eight years, but it is renewable.
 The authorisation can be transferred to another operator with the consent of the FOCA.

 ii Ownership rules

-This only applies, however, to the relation between Switzerland and EU/EFTA states.
-With respect to the relation between Switzerland and non-EU/EFTA states, the respective bilateral agreements with the non-EU/EFTA states define the nationality requirement.
+This only applies, however, to the relation between Switzerland and EU or EFTA States.
+With respect to the relation between Switzerland and non-EU or EFTA States, the respective bilateral agreements with the non-EU or EFTA states define the nationality requirement.
 While Switzerland favours liberalised definitions that focus on the place of business and also allow ownership and control by foreign individuals or companies, many bilateral agreements rely on traditional strict ownership requirements.